Ceremonies for 2018

 Introduction Meeting for the Confirmation Parents / Guardians with Fr.
-Fitzpatrick 23/11/2016 at 8pm in Carbury GAA Hall.
+Fitzpatrick To be confirmed

-Derrinturn School takes place 11am on Sunday the 19th of February in Derrinturn Church
+Derrinturn School takes place 11am on Sunday the 11th of February in Derrinturn Church.

-Killina & Ticknevin Schools takes place at 6.30pm on Saturday the 11th of February in Derrinturn Church
+Ticknevin Schools takes place Friday the 23rd of February in Ticknevin School

-For Killina, Ticknevin & Kilshanroe Schools takes place at 2pm in Derrinturn Church
+For Killina, Ticknevin & Kilshanroe Schools takes place at 11am in Derrinturn Church on Saturday 24th of February

 Confirmation in the faith